Trust and asset protection

 Way back in the 1970s Michael’s career started in this area of law.
 Through over 40 years of changes of legislation, his knowledge has expanded and he has helped all our legal team learn from these many years of experience.

-Whichever office you choose, be it Altrincham, Stockport or Macclesfield, our experienced team of Michael Sandler, Victoria Kaufman, and Karen Leach will provide reliable advice, support and will work in your and your family’s best interests.
+Whichever office you choose, be it Altrincham, or Stockport , our experienced team of Michael Sandler, Victoria Kaufman, and Karen Leach will provide reliable advice, support and will work in your and your family’s best interests.
 Please contact our team at Keoghs, Nicholls, Lindsell and Harris LLP today on 0161 928 9321 and one of our friendly experts will be happy to help.

 Our trust solicitors provide a bespoke high quality professional service.
 It is therefore important that we see our clients in person both at the start of the case and from time to time thereafter.
-Due to logistical and time constraints for both clients and ourselves, as a general rule most of our clients are based in the North West including Cumbria and the Peak District, North Wales, South and West Yorkshire and Staffordshire.
+Due to logistical and time constraints for both clients and ourselves, as a general rule most of our clients are based in the North West predominantly Cheshire, North Wales, South and West Yorkshire and Staffordshire.